kyma-project/test-infra/development/custom-image/README.md

 # Create Custom Image
 The purpose of this document is to define how to create a new Google Compute Engine [custom image](https://cloud.google.com/compute/docs/images?authuser=1#custom_images) with required dependencies.
 You can use the new image to provision virtual machine (VM) instances with all dependencies already installed.
-To set the created image as default custom image, add the flag `--default` when running this script.

 > **NOTE:** To run the following script, make sure that you are signed in to the Google Cloud project with administrative rights.

 ## Image creation process

+To run the script, use the command **create-custom-image.sh**.
+To set the created image created by this script as default custom image, add the flag `--default` to the command.

 The script performs the following steps: